edgedb/easy-edgedb/chapter16/index.md

 }
 ```

-Another way to make this `the_date` parameter is with the {eql:func}`docs:std::to_str` method, which (as you can probably guess) will turn it into a string.
-This function also allows us to change the format of the date depending on how readable we want to make it:
+Another way to make this `the_date` parameter is with the {eql:func}`docs:std::to_str` method, which (as you can probably guess) will turn it into a `str`.
+This function also allows us to change the format of a date depending on how readable we want to make it:

 ```edgeql
 select BookExcerpt {